Make Your Mark

 - International students must submit an affidavit of financial support as evidence of financial responsibility.

-- All applicants must follow the Admission Policies and Procedures specified in the O.U.
-Graduate Catalog.
+- All applicants must follow the Admission Policies and Procedures specified in the OHIO Graduate Catalog.

 - A personal interview is recommended.